-The museum is popular for its informative & interactive exhibits and galleries detailing the fight for human rights in Canada and beyond.
+The museum is popular for its informative & interactive exhibits and galleries.
+The exhibitions detail the fight for human rights in Canada and beyond.

-The Canadian Museum of Human Rights also offers several tours that delve deeper into various human rights subjects including the rights of women, the Métis, and other Indigenous groups in Canada.
+The Canadian Museum of Human Rights also offers several tours that delve deeper into various human rights subjects.
+Topics include the rights of women, Métis, and other Indigenous groups in Canada.